 Whatever it is that sets your kids off, keep in mind that “anger is as legitimate an emotion as joy or sadness and it’s the most common way children express feelings of frustration,” says Sal Severe, Ph.D., a school psychologist and author of the best-seller, How to Behave So Your Children Will, Too!
 But anger can cause problems later.

-According to Mitchell H. Messer, president of the Anger Institute in Chicago, children who don’t learn to express their anger properly can develop an attitude of perceived unfairness.
+According to Mitchell H. Messer, a Chicago-based counselor, children who don’t learn to express their anger properly can develop an attitude of perceived unfairness.
 This mindset can linger into adulthood and contribute to social maladies such as road rage, violence, and the syndrome in which grown men and women act like 4-year-olds when the going gets tough.
 To manage their anger constructively, children need their parents’ help.
 Here are some temper-taming tactics that can help your kids learn to handle this powerful emotion – and help you keep your sanity.

 1. Be a role model.
 “Children learn by imitating your behavior and emotions,” Messer says.
 So, if you don’t want them to carry on when they’re angry, be sure to avoid that behavior yourself.